vin-température-service

 At a dinner party with friends, you select one of your favorite bottles of red wine to impress your guests.
 To do things right, you even open it several hours in advance and decide to leave it at room temperature.

-Convinced you will impress, you then serve the delicious bottle at the table, but to your great disappointment, it is not unanimously enjoyed.
+Convinced you will impress, you then serve the delicious bottle at the table, but to your great disappointment, it does not win everyone over.
 Too heady, heavier on the palate than usual, you do not understand what could have changed since your last tasting...
 You have just discovered why serving wine at the right temperature is essential!

 The serving temperature indeed greatly influences our perception of a wine's structure (alcohol, tannins, acidity) and its aromas.